Bitrix24 Helpdesk

 BI Builder: SQL functions for advanced query analysis

 Explore the new SQL functions in BI Builder: bitrix24.bi_queries_t() and bi_explain_query().
-These tools are designed to help you monitor query history and understand the causes of slow dashboard loading, enhancing your data management capabilities.
+These tools help you track query history and understand why dashboards load slowly.

 In this article: